CLAMONT73/Election_Analysis/README.md

     - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

  ## Challenge Overview
+ - Using for loops and conditional statements, calculate voter turnout for each county and percentage of votes.
+ - Determine which county had the largest turnout.
+ - Show county summary in the terminal and text file.

  ## Challenge Summary
+Existing code used in the "election analysis" was used as a guide to generate "county summary" with output as shown above on both, the terminal and a text file.